According to Newton's Law of Gravity, which two factors determine... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-According to Newton's Law of Gravity, which two factors determine the magnitude of the gravitational force between two objects?
+According to Newton's Law of Gravity, which two factors determine the gravitational attraction between two objects ()?

+The masses of the two objects ( and ) and the distance between their centers ()

 Watch next